joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step4-languages.md

 ## Introduction

 Up to now any text associated with our module has been in English.
 In this step we change it so that it can display multiple languages, so that:
-- an adminstrator can view the module description in his/her preferred language
+- an administrator can view the module description in his/her preferred language
 - a site visitor can see the module output with "Hello" replaced by a greeting in their own language

 To view multiple languages on your site you have to configure it as multilingual.
 You can find online various videos and tutorials, for example [this one](https://www.themexpert.com/blog/beginners-guide-to-multilingual-joomla-website).